-Whether you need help with preparation or presentation, we’ve put together the ultimate cleaning and care guide for your slate cheese/cutting board.
+Whether you need help with preparation or presentation, we’ve put together the ultimate guide for how to clean your slate cheese board, as well as other helpful tips and tricks.

 We recommend using soapstone, which is made primarily of magnesium.
 Unlike regular chalk, it doesn’t create any dust and is safe to consume.
 Plus, whether writing in chicken scratch or curly calligraphy, it’s easy to erase any spelling errors with the swipe of a damp towel.

 There are a lot of rumors that slate isn’t the healthiest cutting board for the life of your knife.
-Since slate is stone, which is substantially harder and denser than wood or plastic, it lacks that soft cutting area that you would find in a typical cutting board.
-Using a slate board as a cutting board can be done, but you risk the chance of dulling your knife, or worse, chipping or scratching your slate.
+Since slate is stone, which is substantially harder and denser than wood or plastic, you risk the chance of dulling your knife, or worse, chipping or scratching your cheese board.

-To be on the safe side, consider cutting softer foods like cheese or cooked veggies (versus hard carrots or tough meats) on your board as it will lessen the chance of harming your slate’s surface.
+To be on the safe side, consider cutting softer foods like cheese, meats, or cooked veggies (versus hard carrots or tough meats) on your board, as it will lessen the chance of harming your slate’s surface.
+If you’ve already done some damage to your knives, be sure to invest in a high-quality sharpener.

 Being made from volcanic ash, it’s safe to say slate can handle the heat, but surprisingly, it thrives in polar temperatures too.
 A big bonus to using slate is its ability to hold in temperature.